DocsInternal-Kore/docs/docs/xo/manage-assistant/plan-and-usage/overview.md

 ### Standard Workspace

 Every workspace gets classified as a Standard Workspace when created.
-All the apps published in the Standard Workspace are auto-assigned with the Standard Usage Plan.

-* Standard Workspaces get free credits worth $500.
-The free credits are valid for 90 days from the date of workspace creation.
-They can be used to publish and test the app.
-You can continue to build your apps even after the free credits have expired or been exhausted.
-However, the apps will stop responding on the channels after the free credits are exhausted or expired.
-* Standard Workspaces provides a pay-as-you-go model for deploying the app for production purposes.
+* When a new app is created, it comes with a free trial period.
+After the trial expires, users can choose to subscribe to either the Essential Plan or the Advanced Plan.
 * Workspace or App Owners can request to upgrade to Enterprise Workspace.
 Kore.ai’s Customer Support team will contact the users to process the request.

 ### Enterprise Workspace